xlwings/xlwings/docs/command_line.rst

 Command Line Client
 ===================

-.. versionadded:: 0.6.0

-xlwings comes with a command line client that allows an easy handling of template and add-in.
+xlwings (from v0.6.0) comes with a command line client that allows an easy handling of template and add-in.
 On Windows, type the commands into a ``command prompt``, on Mac, type them into a ``Terminal``.